jantman/serverspec-extended-types/README.md

 ## TODO

-* make sure it looks right on rubydoc.info
+* make sure docs look right on rubydoc.info
 * make sure everything is suitably generic for other people; document all assumptions
-* spec tests for everything
-* travis, coverage
-* job to test running yard, and fail on any errors or undocumented stuff
-* way to automatically generate README.md type documentation?
+* way to automatically generate README.md type documentation? or else fill in docs below
+* grep for "ec2a-live" or "jasonantman.com" and make sure anything hard-coded is removed

 ## Installation